Sustainability statement (as at January 2018 UPDATED SEPT 2020)

 Readymoney is relatively free of beach litter (compared to some beaches across Cornwall) but Fowey is lucky enough to have a dedicated team of beach cleaning volunteers whose work is very much appreciated.
 If you are on the beach (or indeed anywhere in Fowey!) and you do see litter, plastic or otherwise, please pick it up and bin it, every little helps!
-Over February half-term we are joining up with The Friends of the Fowey Estuary and the Cornwall Wildlife Trust’s Your Shore Beach Rangers to host a Love Your Beach Day on February 14th, Valentine’s Day.
+Over February half-term we join up with The Friends of the Fowey Estuary and the Cornwall Wildlife Trust’s Your Shore Beach Rangers to host a Love Your Beach Day on February 14th, Valentine’s Day.

 In January we switched from the normal PE (polyethylene, ie plastic) lined hot drinks cups to fully compostable cups lined with a plant product called PLA as this seemed like the right thing to do.
 However, nothing is ever as simple as it seems.
 As present, PE lined cups are fully recyclable, PE is an oil based plastic and can be recycled as obviously can the cardboard.
 PLA lined cups cannot go into plastic based recycling and have to be treated as food waste.
 Our trade waste is collected by the excellent H&A Recycling of Redruth who have excellent credentials when it comes to waste sorting for recycling.
 However H&A don’t collect food waste in this area, nobody does.
 Even if they did, commercial composting plants work to a 6 week composting regime after which any non-composted waste is filtered out and thrown away to landfill.
 It takes 12 weeks for a PLA lined cup or lid to compost...
 I then looked into community composting but even this was thwarted by the discovery that in certain quantities PLA can act as an environmental pollutant.
 Plus unfortunately, because a cup is billed as compostable, some people assumes this means that they can just chuck in a hedge, or worse, throw it in the sea.
 I don’t feel too bad about making this “mistake” as even the Eden Project went through the same process and have recently switched back to recyclable PE lined cups instead of PLA compostable ones.